ipvm-wg/spec/README.md

 Autocodec, IPVM, and wasm-ipfs all involve Wasm and IPFS.
 They are distinct projects, though sharing modules and learning between them is a nice-to-have.
 Having a Wasm interpreter in every IPFS node makes the argument for all of these projects much easier.

-wasm-ipfs is the replacement of IPFS internals with IPFS, to help share high-quality components across implementations and platforms.
+wasm-ipfs is the replacement of IPFS internals with Wasm, to help share high-quality components across implementations and platforms.

 Autocodec is an attempt to replace in-built IPFS codecs with an ad hoc mechanism at read-time.
 The basic idea is "what if the codec executable was wrapped directly around the IPLD to interpret?"